 You do not want to waste money, and you do not want to hire permanent staff – this is where hiring virtual assistants or outsourcing becomes useful.
 Virtual assistants are lifesavers, helping you not to spread yourself too thinly.
-Research has already proven that there are several benefits to going the virtual route, instead of onboarding permanent on-site staff.
-Statistics have proven the value of a virtual assistant or VA in:
+Research has already proven that there are several benefits to going the virtual route of hiring an assistant, instead of onboarding permanent on-site staff.
+Statistics have proven the value of a virtual assistant or VA in the:

 Decreasing your operating costs

 A huge expense to most companies is staffing.
 Outsourcing, however, as a business process model, can be assisted by delegating various tasks to experts that work remotely on a consulting basis.
 This will also save the company money.
 These virtual assistants can live in any part of the world.
-However, if you are English speaking, it’s best to select VAs from native-English-speaking countries so that you do not compromise your standards.
+However, if you are English-speaking, it’s best to select virtual assistants (VAs) from native English-speaking countries so that you do not compromise your standards.
 Many online assistants are from countries where their currency is weak; therefore your euro- or dollar-based payment will still afford them a good salary; however, for you, this will be much lower than payment made to a local on-site worker.

 When you outsource, you will not just save on the operating costs, but also the hiring costs.
 Traditionally, a company makes use of their HR department or even a recruitment agency to search for talent.
 However, the first question you need to ask yourself is – do you actually need an in-house HR team?
 Not really.
 A virtual HR assistant can perform these tasks for you, and for less.
-Therefore, you would be saving on the employee salaries and still getting great people to help you as you grow your business.
+Therefore, you wosavevingthe employee salaries and get great people to h as you grow your business.

-Research by Stanford University has concluded that when a business hires a virtual assistant, the company can cut their attrition rates by half.
+Research by Stanford University has concluded that when a business hires a virtual assistant, the company can their attrition rates by half.
 In this study, the focus was on Ctrip (a Chinese travel agency).
 This company had 500 workers.
-In the research, 50% of the workers worked from home, and the other 50% from the office, over a 9-month period.
-The result were that of the half working from the office, an additional 50% of them started to work remotely.
+In the research, 50% of the workers worked from home, and the other 50% from the office, ov9 months.
+The results were that of the half working from the office, an additional 50% of them started to work remotely.